 The simple fact is Nopa does not miss.
 The menu at this laidback San Francisco staple is seasonal and each dish uses high-quality ingredients that are made to perfection.
 From the saucy wood-baked butter beans topped with feta and pesto to one of the best burgers in town, you’ll definitely leave here happy, even if your Hinge date doesn’t comment on the outfit you meticulously curated days beforehand.

 Prubechu is one of our back-pocket restaurants that’s perfect for any scenario, but it’s especially great if you’re trying to impress a date.
-Their parking lot-turned-patio feels more like a cool, secret backyard party with its colorful floral tablecloths and a great playlist going.
+Their parking lot-turned-patio feels more like a cool, casual backyard with its colorful floral tablecloths and a great playlist going.
 Order the tinaktak - a creamy dish with handmade egg noodles, cherry tomatoes, green beans, and coconut beef - and the tender, juicy ko’ko’ wings with a tangy lemon fina’denne sauce.
 They also have an extensive selection of beer, wine, cocktails, and sake.